Michelangelo and the Medici: The legacy of Michelangelo after the Medici

 In 1527, the Florentine citizens, encouraged by the Sack of Rome, threw out the Medici and restored the Republic.
-A siege of the city ensued, and Michelangelo went to the aid of his beloved Florence by working on the city's fortifications from 1528–29.
+A siege of the city ensued, and Michelangelo went to the aid of his beloved Florence by working on the city's fortifications from 1528 to 1529.
 The city fell in 1530, and the Medici were restored to power.
 Completely out of sympathy with the repressive reign of the ducal Medici, Michelangelo left Florence for good in the mid-1530s, leaving assistants to complete the Medici Chapel.
 He left Florence for the last time at the age of sixty, leaving the Medici Chapel unfinished.

 Michelangelo decided to settle in Rome, where he had hoped to finish Pope Julius II's tomb but was unable to do so, due to a new project that had been assigned to him by Pope Julius II.
 Thus Michelangelo set the tomb aside to paint a fresco in the Sistine Chapel.
 Michelangelo was commissioned to do the tombs of Lorenzo de' Medici's grandson, Giuliano, duke of Nemours and Lorenzo's third son, and popes Leo X and Clement VII, both Medici; also Lorenzo il Magnifico.
 Only two were completed: Giuliano's and Lorenzo's.

 Although the construction of the monument of Pope Julius did not go according to plan, it was officially unveiled in February 1545.
 The original design had been cut down to something small and manageable with only three sculptures done by Michelangelo.
 Michelangelo, at seventy years old, had set a high standard for the following artists to come.
 People were already attempting to sum up his accomplishments and considering his place in history.
 From this time on, he was known as the "Divine Michelangelo", a living legend, the master of Italian Renaissance.
 Yet old though he was, in 1547, Pope Paul III appointed him chief architect of St. Peter's Basilica, which he would work on for the rest of his life.
 Michelangelo died of old age, leaving the project unfinished.
 Though he devoted the last seventeen years of his life to this task, Michelangelo refused to accept anything.
 He said he did it for the good of his soul.
 Years later his body was brought back from Rome for interment at the Basilica di Santa Croce, fulfilling his last request to be buried in his beloved Tuscany.